| Objections

 of service, similar to a waiter in many respects, but different in

+a few other ways.
 The driver does more work by going all the

-For more detail, please see a
+way out to your house.
+For more detail, see a

 comparison between a driver